 EIA does not directly collect retail electricity rates or prices.
 However, using data collected on retail sales revenues and volumes, we calculate average retail revenues per kWh as a proxy for retail rates and prices.
 Retail sales volumes are presented as a proxy for end-use electricity consumption.

-Average revenue per kilowatthour figures decreased in 9 states and the District of Columbia in February compared to last year.
-The largest declines were found in Virginia (down 5.5%), Connecticut (down 2.9), the District of Columbia (down 2.8), and Nevada (down 2.3%).
-Nebraska had no change from February last year.
-Forty states increased compared to last year, led by Hawaii (up almost 13%), New Mexico (up 12.7%), Oklahoma and Indiana (both up 11.3%), and Louisiana (up 10.1%).
+Average revenue per kilowatthour figures decreased in 18 states and the District of Columbia in May compared to last year.
+The largest decline was found in Florida, down over 17%.
+Thirty two states increased revenue per kilowatthour compared to last year, led by Michigan (up almost 12%) and Vermont (up almost 9%).